syed-7danial/murhty-dr/bankos-dr/services/cloudwatch-rules/readMe.md

 #### Targeted Modifications:
 Only Cloudwatch rules specified in the configuration file are affected.
 AWS-managed rules are automatically skipped to prevent accidental modification of system rules.
+#### Process Common Config
+Includes the common folder client for configuration, otherwise the jenkins pipeline would not handle any clients.